1. What is the best way to contact the program coordinator?

 8. What are current fees at Santa Ana College?

-The current Enrollment Fee is $36.00 per unit with no maximum.
+The current Enrollment Fee is $46.00 per unit.
 Payment is required of all students upon registering for classes and this fee is subject to change.

 9. Does the SLPA program offer on-line courses?